ldv-klever/klever/docs/tutorial.rst

 ========

 This tutorial describes a basic workflow of using Klever.
-We assume that you deployed Klever :ref:`locally <local_deploy>` on Debian 11 in the production mode with default settings from the latest master.
+We assume that you deployed Klever :ref:`locally <local_deploy>` on Debian 11 in the production mode with default settings.
 In addition, we assume that your username is **debian** and your home directory is **/home/debian**\ [1]_.

 Preparing Build Bases